YooNice100/League-Of-Legends-Data-Set/README.md

   frameborder="0"
 ></iframe>

+After performing permutation tests, `0.41618015012510423` is the observed test statistic and the p-value is 0.

-Here is the empricial distribution of the TVD produced testing
+Here is the empricial distribution of the TVD for the test.

 <iframe
   src="assets/empirical_dist_of_tvd.html"